Skip to main content

 4. It is applied onto the surface of the leather by Foam 2, folded Towel 5, or airbrushing for the desired result.

-8 Conditioning with Leather Protector W
+8 Conditioning with Conditioner W

 2. It is shaken, applied, and spread with a Foam 2 or folded Towel 5 and is ready to use when dry.